Barryxyz/Automobile-Market-Analyzer/DataApp/README.md

 Future Features:
-	-Fix the linking to the database situation so that data is properly displayed -Include a sort feature in addition to search, especially useful for sales_price -Provide a visual display which will include charts and graphs of the average and means -Write function to calculate mean and average for specific countries and models
+	-Fix the linking to the database situation so that data is properly displayed -Test search function and edge cases once that happens -Include a sort feature in addition to search, especially useful for sales_price -Provide a visual display which will include charts and graphs of the average and means -Write function to calculate mean and average for specific countries and models